-- Applicants may choose to upload grant proposals or scholarship essays or type them directly into the text box provided.
+- Applicants may choose to upload grant project essays/scholarship essays or type them directly into the text box provided.

 - Grant proposals must include a budget to be considered.
 Submission of a budget allows the committee to understand the allocation of the requested funding.

-- Optional: You may include a short video, PowerPoint or pictures that must be sent separately to Annette Barroso at email@example.com.
+- Optional: You may include a short video, PowerPoint or pictures that must be sent separately to firstname.lastname@example.org.

-- Grant and scholarship applicants will be notified by the end of July 2021.
+- Grant and scholarship applicants will be notified of their status by the end of July 2024.

 The grant program will support groups, projects and presentations that promote understanding of and respect for LGBTQ+ persons.
-Grant is to be used directly with students.
+The grant is to be used directly with students.
 Special consideration will be given to projects that recognize, promote and celebrate ethnic diversity and other diversity among LGBTQ+ youth.

 - Students in public schools, community colleges or four-year universities who implement LGBTQ+ projects and/or presentations.